symfony/symfony-docs/translation.rst

     # shows the strings to be translated into French for app/Resources/ templates
     $ ./app/console translation:update --dump-messages fr

-    # shows the strings to be translated into English for the AppBundle
+    # shows the strings to be translated into English for the AppBundle templates
     $ ./app/console translation:update --dump-messages en AppBundle

 The "advanced mode" of this command uses the ``--force`` option to actually